 - The operator modulus (%) operates on signed or unsigned integer scalars or integer vectors.
 If the fundamental types in the operands do not match, then the conversions from section 4.1.10 "Implicit Conversions" are applied to create matching types.
 The operands cannot be vectors of differing size; this is a compile time error.
 If one operand is a scalar and the other vector, then the scalar is applied component-wise to the vector, resulting in the same type as the vector.
 If both are vectors of the same size, the result is computed component-wise.
 The resulting value is undefined for any component computed with a second operand that is zero, while results for other components with non-zero second operands remain defined.
 If both operands are non-negative, then the remainder is non-negative.
 Results are undefined if one or both operands are negative.
 The operator modulus (%) is not defined for any other data types (non-integer types). - The arithmetic unary operators negate (-), post- and pre-increment and decrement (-- and ++) operate on integer or floating-point values (including vectors and matrices).
 All unary operators work component-wise on their operands.
 These result with the same type they operated on.
 For post- and pre-increment and decrement, the expression must be one that could be assigned to (an 1-value).
-Pre-increment and pre-decrement add or subtract 1 or 1.0 to the contents of the expression they operate on, and the value of the pre-increment or pre-decrement expression is the resulting value of that modification.
-Post-increment and post-decrement expressions add or subtract 1 or 1.0 to the contents of the expression they operate on, but the resulting expression has the expression's value before the post-increment or post-decrement was executed.
+Pre-increment and pre-decrement add or subtract 1 or 1.0 to the contents of the expression they operate on,

-• The bitwise operators and (&), exclusive-or (^), and inclusive-or (|).
+- shifted by E2 bit positions.
+If E1 is a signed integer, the right-shift will extend the sign bit.
+If E1 is an unsigned integer, the right-shift will zero-extend. - The bitwise operators and (&), exclusive-or (^), and inclusive-or (|).
 The operands must be of type signed or unsigned integers or integer vectors.
 The operands cannot be vectors of differing size; this is a compile-time error.
 If one operand is a scalar and the other a vector, the scalar is applied component-wise to the vector, resulting in the same type as the vector.
-The fundamental types of the operands (signed or unsigned) must match, and will be the resulting fundamental type.
+If the fundamental types in the operands do not match, then the conversions from section 4.1.10 "Implicit Conversions" are applied to create matching types, and this will be the resulting fundamental type.
 For and (&), the result is the bitwise-and function of the operands.
 For exclusive-or (^), the result is the bitwise exclusive-or function of the operands.
 For inclusive-or (|), the result is the bitwise inclusive-or function of the operands.